 (4) Subsection (3) does not affect the application of the Interpretation Act 1984 section 19 for the purposes of interpreting this Act.

+Note for this section:

-Note: This section differs from the Model Law.
+This section differs from the Model Law.
 Art 2A(1) has been changed as a consequence of the application of the Act to domestic (instead of international) commercial arbitrations.
 Art 2A(2) is omitted because it is covered by the provision referred to in section 1C(4).
 Subsections (3) and (4) reflect section 17 of the International Arbitration Act 1974 of the Commonwealth.

 3. Receipt of written communications (cf. Model Law Art 3)